-This final recommendation was approved by the Commission at the June 11, 2014 HSCRC public meeting.
+This is a final recommendation to be considered at the June 11, 2014 HSCRC public meeting.

 In 2004, the HSCRC adopted recommendations that made it a partner in the initiation of the MPSC by providing seed funding through hospital rates.
 The initial recommendations provided funding to cover 50% of the reasonable budgeted costs of the Center.
 The Commission receives a briefing and documentation annually on the progress of the MPSC in meeting its goals as well as an estimate of expected expenditures and revenues for the upcoming fiscal year.
 Based on these presentations, staff has evaluated the reasonableness of the budget items presented and made recommendations to the Commission.